Hepatitis B: Vaccine

 Vaccines for the prevention of hepatitis B have been routinely recommended for babies since 1991 in the United States.
 The first dose is generally recommended within a day of birth.
 The hepatitis B vaccine was the first vaccine capable of preventing cancer, specifically liver cancer.

 Most vaccines are given in three doses over a course of days.
 A protective response to the vaccine is defined as an anti-HBs antibody concentration of at least 10 mIU/ml in the recipient's serum.
 The vaccine is more effective in children and 95 percent of those vaccinated have protective levels of antibody.
 This drops to around 90% at 40 years of age and to around 75 percent in those over 60 years.
 The protection afforded by vaccination is long lasting even after antibody levels fall below 10 mIU/ml.
 For newborns of HBsAg-positive mothers: hepatitis B vaccine alone, hepatitis B immunoglobulin alone, or the combination of vaccine plus hepatitis B immunoglobulin, all prevent hepatitis B occurrence.
 Furthermore, the combination of vaccine plus hepatitis B immunoglobulin is superior to vaccine alone.
 This combination prevents HBV transmission around the time of birth in 86% to 99% of cases.

 Tenofovir given in the second or third trimester can reduce the risk of mother to child transmission by 77% when combined with hepatitis B immunoglobulin and the hepatitis B vaccine, especially for pregnant women with high hepatitis B virus DNA levels.
-However, there is no sufficient evidence that the administration of hepatitis B immunoglobulin alone during pregnancy, might reduce transmission rates to the newborn infant.
+However, there is not sufficient evidence that the administration of hepatitis B immunoglobulin alone during pregnancy, might reduce transmission rates to the newborn infant.
 No randomized control trial has been conducted to assess the effects of hepatitis B vaccine during pregnancy for preventing infant infection.

 All those with a risk of exposure to body fluids such as blood should be vaccinated, if not already.
 Testing to verify effective immunization is recommended and further doses of vaccine are given to those who are not sufficiently immunized.

 In 10- to 22-year follow-up studies there were no cases of hepatitis B among those with a normal immune system who were vaccinated.
 Only rare chronic infections have been documented.
 Vaccination is particularly recommended for high risk groups including: health workers, people with chronic kidney failure, and men who have sex with men.

-Both types of the hepatitis B vaccine, the plasma-derived vaccine (PDV) and recombinant vaccine (RV) are of similar effectiveness in preventing the infection in both healthcare workers and chronic kidney failure groups.
-With one difference noticed among health worker group, that the RV intramuscular route is significantly more effective compared with RV intradermal route of administration.
+Both types of the hepatitis B vaccine, the plasma-derived vaccine (PDV) and the recombinant vaccine (RV) are of similar effectiveness in preventing infection in both healthcare workers and chronic kidney failure groups.
+One difference was noticed among the health worker group: the RV intramuscular route was significantly more effective compared with the RV intradermal route of administration.